auth0/docs/vkontakte-clientid.md

 ---

 ##3.
-Get your ClientId and ClientSecret
+Get your Application ID and Secure Key

-Once the application is registered, enter your new `ClientId` and `ClientSecret` into the connection settings in Auth0.
+Once the application is registered, enter your new `Application ID` and `Secure Key` into the connection settings in Auth0.

 ![](img/vkontakte-add-connection.png)